-Focusing on one group that has four keys, Fig. 23.8 depicts the search algorithm to find the perfect hash function.
+Fig. 23.8: Perfect Hash Search - Assigned Keys & Target Value function.
 Assuming that the target value bit for the keys is as shown in the figure, then the online EFD table will store a 16 bit hash index and 16 bit lookup table per group per value bit.